Govt gave NRO to clerics who caused riots: Zardari

 The minister shared that the TLP disowned the rioters, when the government sat with the party and showed its leaders video clips of those who resorted to violence.
 He explained that adequate measures were being taken by the cybercrime wing of FIA, PTA and Nadra.
 Besides, he continued that data of miscreants had also been obtained for geo-fencing and forensic purposes.

-While referring to one of the terms of the agreement signed with the TLP, the minister contended that it was every Pakistani’s right to file a review petition.
+The minister contended that it was every Pakistani’s right to file a review petition while referring to one of the terms of the agreement signed with the TLP.
 He said the implementation of the Supreme Court findings was the state’s responsibility, which would be fulfilled in letter and spirit.

 Referring to an agreement between the government and the protesters who staged sit-ins across the country following a Supreme Court verdict acquitting Aasia Bibi in a blasphemy case, Zardari said the clerics who used derogatory language were given an NRO.

+Zardari said that like Nawaz, the incumbent government also came into power after an agreement.

-Mumtaz Alvi adds from Islamabad: Minister of State for Interior Shehryar Afridi, much to the astonishment of many, revealed in the Senate on Thursday that some workers of certain political parties sitting in the parliament were found involved in torching and ransacking (of properties) during the recent protests with regards to the Supreme Court judgment in the Aasia Bibi case.
+Mumaz Alvi adds from Isamabad: Minister of State for Interior Shehryar Afridi, much to the astonishment of many, revealed in the Senate on Thursday that some workers of certain political parties sitting in the Parliament were found involved in torching and ransacking (of properties) during the recent protests with regards to the Supreme Court judgement in Aasia Bibi case.

-“Those who broke the law during countrywide protests against the Supreme Court’s acquittal of Aasia Bibi will not go unpunished, whereas on seeing footage, Tehreek-e-Labbaik Pakistan (TLP) had disowned the miscreants.
-However, there will be no concession to those who challenged the state writ and we will make an example out of them,” he asserted while responding to the speeches of opposition senators.
+“Those who broke the law during countrywide protests against the Supreme Court’s acquittal of Aasia Bibi will not go unpunished, whereas on seeing footage, Tehreek Labbaik Pakistan (TLP) had disowned the miscreants.
+However, there will be no concession to those, who challenged the state writ and we will make an example out of them,” he asserted while responding to the speeches of opposition senators.

 Referring to the opposition’s criticism of the government, the minister said that policies were framed for personal interests and negotiations were held only after spill of blood with the other side, whereas the PTI-led government successfully negotiated with the TLP leadership, who apologised to the government.
 However, he added there would be no compromise on those who had broken the law.